Alejogb1/job-board/blog-data/runtime-graph-algorithm-performance-analysis.md

 One more thing to keep in mind is input distribution its a simple one but worth knowing real world graphs aren’t always random sometimes they have power-law distributions or specific network topologies that can affect the performance of algorithms even if theoretically it's the same so you should always test with realistic graph examples not just random graphs you should try different examples to see how the algorithm behaves in various situations

-Okay so what was I talking about oh yeah runtime graph algorithm analysis so yes in conclusion always profile always measure and don’t assume that big-O will always be the most important factor in your real-world implementation And always remember to choose the right data structure for the job not everything can be treated like a hammer it depends on the task that you are doing
+what was I talking about oh yeah runtime graph algorithm analysis so yes in conclusion always profile always measure and don’t assume that big-O will always be the most important factor in your real-world implementation And always remember to choose the right data structure for the job not everything can be treated like a hammer it depends on the task that you are doing

 That’s it I guess yeah good luck and happy coding